sezna/nps/README.md

 You can install this module globally also:

 ```
-npm install --global p-s
+npm install --global nps
 ```

-From here you can use `p-s` on the command line via one of the installed aliases: `p-s`, `package-scripts`, or `nps`.
+From here you can use `nps` on the command line via one of the installed aliases: `nps`, `npm-package-scripts`, or `nps`.
 If you do this, you may also be interested in installing the shell autocompletion script.
 Do so by running:

 ```